San Carlos Panantza mine

 The San Carlos Panantza mine is a large copper mine located in the south of Ecuador in Zamora-Chinchipe Province.
-San Carlos-Panantza is one of the largest copper reserves in Ecuador and in the world having estimated reserves of 600 million tonnes of ore grading 0.59% copper.
+San Carlos-Panantza is one of the largest copper reserves in Ecuador and in the world having, estimated reserves of 600 million tonnes of ore grading 0.59% copper.
 The mine is in the Corriente copper belt along with the Mirador mine.
 It is being developed by ExplorCobres S.A., a subsidiary of the state-owned Chinese company CRCC-Tongguan Investment Co.
-Ltd that is also developing Mirador.
+Ltd which is also developing Mirador.

 Operations were halted at San Carlos Panantza by Indigenous Shuar resistance in late 2020.
-The mine's opposition demands consultation with Indigenous people and protection of water; foreign investment in Ecuador's mining industry has been opposed before during the 2012 Ecuadorian protests.
+The mine's opposition demands consultation with Indigenous people and protection of water; foreign investment in Ecuador's mining industry has been opposed before, during the 2012 Ecuadorian protests.